LSI (Latent Semantic Indexing) is a way that search engines understand whether your content is really on-topic and in-depth or just spam.

 Second, be careful of repetition.
 Keyword-centric optimization would have you repeating a specific phrase on multiple titles and descriptions throughout your site.
 In semantic search, this can actually work against you.
 Feel free to target a few phrases that might give you a competitive edge, but keep your pages as diverse as possible.

 Ongoing content is your best chance to optimize for semantic search.
-Oftentimes, people will type full questions or long-tail quires into Google, and it then becomes Google’s job to find, not the content with the most keywords in common to the query, but the content that sufficiently answers the user’s question.
+Oftentimes, people will type full questions or long-tail quires into Google, and it then becomes Google’s job to find, not the content with the most keywords in common/match keywords to the query, but create content that sufficiently answers the user’s question.
 Accordingly, your content should be focused on succinctly and descriptively answering as many potential user queries as possible.

 “How-to,” “why,” and “what” articles are amazing tools for this.
 Get to know your existing customer base, and figure out what common questions they had when they were first searching for a business like yours.
 Write posts that directly answer those questions (with descriptive, pointed titles), and you should have little trouble ranking for those queries when they arise.
 The more specific your niche here, the better.

 When it comes to writing onsite content and ongoing articles, there isn’t much you’ll have to change in your approach.
 However, there are two considerations you should incorporate.
 First, remind yourself that it’s not necessary to stuff keywords into your articles.
 Focus your efforts on being concise and descriptive, and the rest should come naturally.
-Second, know that most semantic queries are long and conversational, so try to make your content a little more conversational accordingly.
+Second, know that most semantic search queries are long and conversational, creating content a little more conversational accordingly.
 Conversational, casual tones are more approachable for readers, so in addition to maximizing your potential visibility, you’ll also increase your retention.

 Google is already quite impressive.
 It’s able to reasonably guess the meaning behind your given search phrase, even with the elementary Hummingbird update.
 But the future of semantic search will likely extend far beyond the current limits of algorithm technology.